 GeneCards Summary for ADD2 Gene

-ADD2 (Adducin 2 (Beta)) is a Protein Coding gene.
-Diseases associated with ADD2 include capillariasis and exhibitionism.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and actin binding.
+ADD2 (Adducin 2) is a Protein Coding gene.
+Diseases associated with ADD2 include Hereditary Elliptocytosis and Hereditary Spherocytosis.
+Among its related pathways are Aquaporin-mediated transport and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and actin binding.
 An important paralog of this gene is ADD3.

 Membrane-cytoskeleton-associated protein that promotes the assembly of the spectrin-actin network.
 Binds to the erythrocyte membrane receptor SLC2A1/GLUT1 and may therefore provide a link between the spectrin cytoskeleton to the plasma membrane.
 Binds to calmodulin.
 Calmodulin binds preferentially to the beta subunit.